MicheleDA91/WeatherAppReact/README.md

-# WheaterAppReact
+# WeatherAppReact
-Create a Wheater application in React
+Create a Weather application in React